decred/dcrdata/README.md

       go env GOROOT GOPATH

 - Ensure `$GOPATH/bin` is on your `$PATH`.

+- Clone the dcrdata repository.
+It **must** be cloned into the following directory.

+      git clone https://github.com/decred/dcrdata $GOPATH/src/github.com/decred/dcrdata

+Once Golang is installed and the dcrdata project is cloned proceed to the build steps.

+### Build from source for golang >= 1.11

+Golang 1.11 introduced a new [dependency management feature](https://github.com/golang/go/wiki/Modules) that negates the use of third party tooling such as `dep`.
+Using `Go mod` will be the dependency managment tool of choice for dcrdata and other Decred projects going forward.

+Usage is simple and nothing is required except Golang 1.11.

+1. `go build`

+If you want to pre staging dependencies without building you can run

+1. `go mod download`

+Golang's builtin dependency management resolution will start processing the source code and downloading dependencies on the fly and then update the `go.mod` and `go.sum` files automatically.

+### Build from source for golang < 1.11

+Building with the `dep` dependency management tool.

 - Install `dep`, the dependency management tool.
 The current [released binary of `dep`](https://github.com/golang/dep/releases) is recommended, but the latest may be installed from git via:

       go get -u -v github.com/golang/dep/cmd/dep

-- Clone the dcrdata repository.
-It **must** be cloned into the following directory.

-      git clone https://github.com/decred/dcrdata $GOPATH/src/github.com/decred/dcrdata

 - Fetch dependencies, and build the `dcrdata` executable.